Frequently asked questions | IPTAAS

 When you return home complete and submit Additional Travel and Accommodation form.

-If you are blind or visually impaired the IPTAAS team can assist you to make a claim over the phone.
+If you are blind or visually impaired the IPTAAS team can assist you to apply over the phone.
 Contact your local IPTAAS office on 1800 478 227 and speak to the team about your individual situation.

 How long will it take to assess my application?